Franklin-Siqueira/CI-CD/Article.md

 A **Pool** is a **collection of clients** for communicating with the database.

 To create the connection, the **pool constructor** takes a **config object**.
-You can read more about all the possible configurations on the **node-postgres** site[https://node-postgres.com/api/pool].
+You can read more about all the possible configurations on the [**node-postgres** site](https://node-postgres.com/api/pool).
 It also accepts a single connection string, which will be use here.

 Open **model.js** and paste the following code: